By Cheri March

 6. Enjoy a night on the town with dinner & a show

-Summer might be tourism season in Ferndale, but fall is when this small town's big entertainment scene really picks up.
+Summer is traditionally tourism season, but fall is when this small town's surprisingly big entertainment scene really picks up.
 Cap off a perfect day in the Victorian Village with dinner at one of Ferndale’s vibrant restaurants, serving up everything from authentic Mexican fare to creative spins on comfort classics, followed by an evening show to remember.
-Favorite community playhouse Ferndale Repertory Theatre typically opens its season with a Halloween-themed production in September (there’s still time to catch 2017’s season-opener, Little Shop of Horrors), followed by a family-friendly holiday show in November/December.
-World-class concert venue The Old Steeple kicks off its fall season of buzzworthy performers starting in September.
-And you can find live music year-round at The Victorian Inn and Hotel Ivanhoe.
+Favorite community playhouse Ferndale Repertory Theatre opens its season with a Halloween-themed production in September.
+There’s still time to catch 2018’s season-opener, Young Frankenstein, followed by a family-friendly holiday show in November/December.
+World-class concert venue The Old Steeple kicks off its fall season of buzzworthy performers starting in September, and you’ll find live music year-round at The Victorian Inn and Hotel Ivanhoe.

 Discover more things do in Ferndale at VisitFerndale.com.

 Cover and photos 1, 3, 4 & 5 by Leon Villagomez; photo 2 via Stephen King Wiki; photo 6 courtesy of Ferndale Repertory Theatre, photo 7 by Carl Neeley